rust-lang/reference/src/tokens.md

 * The _null escape_ is the character `U+0030` (`0`) and denotes the Unicode
   value `U+0000` (NUL).
 * The _backslash escape_ is the character `U+005C` (`\`) which must be
-  escaped in order to denote *itself*.
+  escaped in order to denote itself.

 #### Raw string literals